 Yes.
 However, an international scholarship is based on a student’s academic performance and exam scores.
 For example, international students will high course percentages and high IELTS/TOEFL/SAT/ACT/GRE exam scores tend to qualify for the majority of the merit scholarship monies available at a university.
 An international scholarship is not issued simply because you are an international student nor does a scholarship offer a free education in the USA.
 In general, an international scholarship will reduce the tuition burden but will not impact housing, food, books, and other expenditures.

 Counselor Advice: The ACT and SAT exams are not required at most US universities for international students applying for a bachelor’s degree.
 However, ACT and SAT exam scores can be used to determine the amount of an international scholarship for a bachelor’s degree.

 Question #8.
 What’s your best advice for international students applying for an F-1 visa?

 Earn acceptances to at least three US universities.
 Be able to articulate why you chose one university over the other two.
 Be prepared to talk about your financial support (in detail).
 Bring certified bank statements or proof of an education loan.
 Bring your course grades as well as your IELTS or TOEFL score report and GRE or GMAT score report.
 Be prepared to prove why your degree program in the US is more beneficial to your academic or professional career than remaining in your home country (and be prepared to prove you plan to return to your home country after graduation).
-If you’re denied a visa on your first attempt, it is very difficult to overcome a 214b denial so hire a trained American education consultant so you’re not denied in the first place.
+If you’re denied a visa on your first attempt, it is very difficult to overcome a 214b denial or 221g so hire a trained American education consultant so you’re not denied in the first place.

 Counselor Advice: Most of the advice international students receive on social media about being approved for a F-1 visa is generally misleading and often completely false.
 Always speak to a professional first.